-This month’s Video Spotlight is on the epic 2013 music video “Happy” by singer and producer Pharrell Williams, a song that’s still stuck in our head and everyone else’s — for good reason.
+This month’s Video Spotlight is on the epic 2013 music video “Happy” by singer and producer Pharrell Williams.
+It’s still stuck in our heads, and for good reason.

 The song “Happy” hit number 1 in 24 countries around the world in 2013 and 2014, thanks to the simple yet incredibly effective music video campaign that went alongside it (scroll down to watch it).
-In this post I’ll run through what worked about the “Happy” video, and we’ll see how you can apply its successful strategies to your own online video campaigns.
+In this post, we’ll run through what worked about the “Happy” video, and look at how you can apply its successful strategies to your own online video campaigns.

 The concept of the music video is simple: people dancing.
-But the thing that makes this concept really special is the long-form video that was released alongside the single and the more conventional, 4-minute video.
+But the thing that makes this concept really special is the long-form video that was released alongside the more conventional, 4-minute video.

-The long-form video, titled “24 Hours of Happy,” was exactly that: the world’s first 24-hour music video, exactly 24 hours of people dancing to the “Happy” song—regular people, famous people, young people, old people, and actually a few non-people such as dogs and those minions from Despicable Me.
+The long-form video, titled “24 Hours of Happy,” was exactly that: the world’s first 24-hour music video.
+It features 24 hours of people dancing to the “Happy” song.
+The stars are regular people, famous people, young people, old people, and even a few non-people such as dogs and those minions from Despicable Me.

-That’s another thing that helped this video go far: its cross-promotion with not only Pharrell’s album, which was being released off the back of this song, but also the hugely popular Despicable Me 2 film (it’s on the soundtrack).
+The latter is another thing that helped this video go far.
+It was cross-promoted with not only Pharrell’s album, but also the hugely popular Despicable Me 2 film (it’s on the soundtrack).

 In total, the film consists of 360 segments of 4 minutes each (since the song is 4 minutes long), with each segment a single shot of someone dancing down the street in Los Angeles.
 In fact, the entire 24-hour film is shot within a 9-mile stretch of LA, with segments often starting up in the spot where the last one ended, which gives a sort of “tour of the neighborhood” feel to watching it.